delta750/coreui/src/cui/components/modal/src/docs/index.md

 --- | --- | ---
-`html` | String | Contents to be displayed (required) `display` | Object | Defines the display properties of the modal (see below) `hideFunc` | Function | Callback function that will be called just before the modal hides.
-It will receive the modal object as an argument.
-`eventHandlers` | Object | A collection of custom functions that will be called when certain events occur (see below) `overlay` | Mixed | An object or boolean that defines the overlay shield.
+`html` | String | Contents to be displayed (required) `display` | Object | Defines the display properties of the modal (see below) `eventHandlers` | Object | A collection of custom functions that will be called when certain events occur (see below) `overlay` | Mixed | An object or boolean that defines the overlay shield.
 Default: `true` (displays a tranparent overlay).
 See [overlay options](#overlay-options).
-`autoOpen` | Boolean | Whether to automatically open the modal as soon as it is initialized.
+`autoOpen` | Boolean | Whether to automatically open the modal as soon as it is created.
 Default: `false`.
 `hideOnEscape` | Boolean | Whether to hide the modal when the Escape key is pressed.
 Default: `true`.
 `alwaysCenter` | Boolean | Whether to keep the modal centered in the viewport.
 Default: `true`.
 `focusOnShow` | jQuery | An element that will gain focus when the modal is opened.
 If none is defined, the modal itself will gain focus.
 Default: `null`.
 `focusOnHide` | jQuery | The element that will gain focus when the modal is hidden.
 If none is defined, focus will be handled by the browser.
+Default: `null`.
+`onHide` | Function | Callback function that will be called just before the modal hides.
+It will receive the modal object as an argument.
+Default: `null`.
+`onCreate` | Function | Callback function that will be called when the modal is created.
+It will receive the modal object as an argument.
 Default: `null`.

 ### Display options